-Organizing and storing toys for your kids can be a real challenge.
-Especially if you don't want to have typical toy boxes and such in your home.
-Here's how to do it with style!
+In this post: Organizing and storing toys for your kids can be a real challenge.
+Especially if you don’t want to have typical toy boxes and such in your home.
+Here’s how to organize kids toys with a little bit of style!

 Whether your kids are young or older, if they live at home chances are there are toys in your house.